spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/delete-cluster.md

 ## Prerequisites

 - Access to [Local UI](../host-management/access-console.md).
-Any Operating System (OS) user can be used to log in to Local UI.
+Any Operating System user can be used to log in to Local UI.

 - An active cluster deployed and managed by Local UI.